 British Columbia is a leader in sustainable environmental management.
 The water and air quality are always ranking among the highest in the world.
 Even waste solutions is a good example of a great deal to preserve the surrounding environment.

-Part of policies of the country pass by reusing and rehabilitation of the historical buildings.
+Part of policies of the country pass by reusing and rehabilitation of the historic buildings.
 Some of them are included in tourism attractions, consisting of a sustainable heritage.

 If you are a nature lover British Columbia should be on your list of eco-tourism destinations to visit.
 From an immense and rugged coastline to dense forests, not forgetting the amazing national parks and marvellous lakes, this province of Canada is all about green.
 The adventurous travellers get their change here too.
 The hiking is one of the top-notch, but you can also rafting, canoeing, skiing or snowboarding.